haslo/space4x/ship_customizations.md

 * As long as no ships are built (or all are scuttled), pay component blueprint cost only for adding to ship
 * If ships are built, pay component blueprint cost plus upgrade cost (per ship, round up)
 * Whenever a new ship of the type is built, pay build cost of components as well as ship's build cost (tracker on board for cost)
+* A ship cannot fly without a Drive (exception: Scouts in Fighter Bays)

 ## Customizable Types